Simeprevir

-Simeprevir, sold under the trade names Olysio among others, is a medication used in combination with other medications for the treatment of hepatitis C. It is specifically used for hepatitis C genotype 1 and 4.
+Simeprevir, sold under the brand name Olysio among others, is a medication used in combination with other medications for the treatment of hepatitis C. It is specifically used for hepatitis C genotype 1 and 4.
 Medications it is used with include sofosbuvir or ribavirin and peginterferon-alfa.
 Cure rates are in 80s to 90s percent.
 It may be used in those who also have HIV/AIDS.
 It is taken by mouth once daily for typically 12 weeks.

 Common side effects include feeling tired, headache, rash, itchiness, and sensitivity to sunlight.
 In those with previous hepatitis B infection, active disease may recur.
 It is not recommended in those with significant liver problems.
 During pregnancy when used with ribavirin it may cause harm to the baby while when used with sofosbuvir its safety is unclear.
 Simeprevir is a HCV protease inhibitor.